-Alan Lesher is the Chief Financial Officer & Finance Director of YMCA of the Inland Northwest in Spokane, Washington.
+Alan Lesher is the President & CEO of YMCA of the Inland Northwest in Spokane, Washington.
 For five months in 2012, in addition to serving as CFO, he also served as Interim President and CEO while their Board conducted a nationwide search for a new CEO.

 Prior to joining the YMCA, Alan was Controller and then Vice President and General Manager of Roses & More in Spokane.
 Alan’s long list of volunteer and community activities includes work for the YMCA, the Juvenile Diabetes Research Foundation, Allied Wholesale Study Group, the International Floral Distributors Board, Eastern Washington University Alumni Advisory Board, and the Boy Scouts of America.

 Organization:YMCA of the Inland Northwest

 President & CEO, Board Vice Chair